 - Going for a walk to get some fresh air

 - Using journaling prompts to write in your journal

 - Catching up with your favorite people on social media

 - Completing your morning cleaning routine

-You can add a slow morning into your life every now and again, or create a slow morning routine so you have a list of habits you can include once a week or month.
-You could even extend this into a more general slow living practice, embrace minimalism, or try a monthly reset routine, if you find you enjoy it.
+You can add a slow morning into your life every now and again when you feel burnout approaching, or create a slow morning routine so you have a list of habits you can include once a week or month.
+You could even extend this into a more general slow living practice for daily life, embrace minimalism, or try a monthly reset routine, if you find you enjoy it.

 6 tips to help you plan your slow morning routine

 You can get up one morning and decide to have a slow morning.
 That usually works out fine!
 To get more out of your slow morning though, I recommend planning ahead and making your own routine so you can find what works for you.
 Here are my best tips on how to revamp your morning routine for a calmer start.